root-project/root/graf2d/doc/v604/index.md

 - In `Pad::Print()`, make sure the file format is "pdf" when the option "Title:" is present.

+### TCanvas

+- Make sure that "/" and "." are not part of the method name when a canvas is saved as a .C file.

 ### TLatex

 - With the Cocoa backend the PDF and PS output produced miss-aligned exponents